 - Consensus process.
 The industry seems to be moving away from proof-of-work as the primary means of securing new chains, and proof-of-stake is gaining more acceptance.
-Many protocols tout their own defences to well known attacks in POS protocols.
+Many protocols tout their own defenses to well known attacks in POS protocols.

 - Interoperability.
 While platform designers might prefer that applications developed on their protocol stay on their protocol, developers might prefer to chase users on whatever platform they are on.
 Both cross-chain communication and the ability to port dapps between platforms have emerged as protocol-design themes.

 - Scalability.
 In the wake of Bitcoin’s two-year struggle to figure out a scaling solution, almost every new chain or platform has touted its scaling strategy.

 - Governance.
 Bitcoin’s scaling debates highlighted the need for better protocol governance, and the controversy around the Ethereum fork heightened community anxieties about who ultimately determines major protocol changes.

 Below is a brief overview of how several new chains are distinguishing themselves from Ethereum (and each other) along the above dimensions.